-2. The IIS supports the Submit Single Message Operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.
+- 2. The IIS supports the Submit Single Message Operation as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC. - 3.
+The IIS supports the Security Fault as defined in the SOAP Standard Interface 1.2 specification, Web Services Definition Language (WSDL), as endorsed by CDC.

-The complete level report can be found here.
+The basic level report can be found here.
 Visit the AIRA repository for more detailed information about Transport measures and tests.